Guide

 Choosing A Performance-Critical Language

-A practical guide for choosing C++, Rust, C, Go, Java, or C# when latency, throughput, memory footprint, native integration, or predictable resource behavior is part of the product requirement.
+A practical guide for choosing C++, Rust, D, Odin, Ada, C, Fortran, Julia, Mojo, MATLAB, LabVIEW, Go, Java, or C# when latency, throughput, memory footprint, native integration, numerical throughput, hardware timing, or predictable resource behavior is part of the product requirement.

 Define Performance Before Choosing